stororokw/stororokw.github.io/content/posts/marschner-hair.md

     {{</group>}}
 {{</figure>}}

 * Refraction/Transmission: [Snell's law](https://en.wikipedia.org/wiki/Snell%27s_law) is used to determine the angle of the refracted ray when it passes from one medium to another.
-This is acheived by using the angle that the incoming light vector makes with the surface normal(incident angle) and the refractive indices of the two media.
+This is achieved by using the angle that the incoming light vector makes with the surface normal(incident angle) and the refractive indices of the two media.
 When light refracts into a medium with a higher index of refraction the angle of the refracted ray will be less than the incident angle thereby bending the ray closer to the normal.
 @@@ \sin(\theta) \cdot \eta_1 = \sin(\beta) \cdot \eta_2 @@@

 {{<figure caption="Refraction">}}